 The mission of our lab is to fill the gap between clinical practice and basic science through translational research.
-Our key research areas are cardiovascular tissue engineering, 3D bioprinting and cardiac surgery.
-In terms of cardiac tissue engineering, coronary heart disease and heart failure are major diseases worldwide and current strategies focus on revascularization.
-However, if the ...
+Our key research area is cardiovascular tissue engineering using 3D printing/ bioprinting technology.
+First, we aim to use innovative and novel tissue engineering approaches to regenerate the heart using 3D cardiac engineered tissues.
+The second focus of our ...

 Although Taku has already left, his work still leaves a legacy.
 He presented "Different Biodegradation Rates of Tissue-Engineered Vascular Grafts in Small and Large Animal Models".